neon-bindings/rfcs/text/0000-cargo-wrapper.md

 └── README.md
 ```

-This RFC proposes collapsing this space of possibilities to **eliminate confusion and cognitive overhead** associated with knowing which directory a user must be in and which tool applies where.
-The new layout makes a Neon project **_both_ an npm package _and_ a Rust crate**.
+This RFC proposes keeping the directory hierarchy similar, but adds a `Cargo.toml` manifest to the root directory.
+The root manifest contains a `[workspace]` directive, which makes the top-level directory into a Rust [_virtual workspace_](http://doc.crates.io/manifest.html#virtual-manifest).
+This means that Rust tooling can be used in the project root directory, allowing programmers to avoid having to change directories to do different actions.

  The `neon` tool _replaces_ the `cargo` executable entirely in a Neon programmer's workflow; that is, `cargo` should never be used in a Neon project.
-Moreover, `neon` should work regardless of what subdirectory of the project a user happens to be in (just as Cargo works today).
+The need for the wrapper tool is a result of `cargo` not having enough extensibility hooks for all of Neon's needs, but we will engage with the Cargo team to work towards a future where we can eliminate the `neon` wrapper and Neon programmers can directly use `cargo` with a Neon plugin.
+Importantly, the use of a virtual workspace means that not only can Neon programmers use the `neon` command-line tool from the project root directory today, but in the future they will be able to call `cargo` from the project root as well.

+To clarify the role that the `native/` directory plays, this RFC proposes renaming it in the project structure to `crate/`.
+This comes closer to the Rust convention of having multiple sub-crates of a workspace live in a `crates/` directory, but the singular `crate/` nudges programmers to keep the Rust internals of a Neon package small (and push additional Rust logic out into other repositories with separate crates).

+The mental model for Neon programmers becomes clear and easy to learn:

+- A Neon project is, to the external world, an npm package.
+- A Neon project is also internally a Rust workspace.
+- A Neon project contains a Rust crate in its internal implementation, residing in the `crate/` directory.
+- The workflow tool for developing and deploying the JS package is `npm` (or `yarn`), with the conventional `npm install` being the only step required for a complete build.
+- The workflow tool for developing the Rust workspace is `neon`, which works just like `cargo` but for Neon packages.
+(Eventually this will be replaced with just `cargo`.)

+The resulting project layout looks like this:

 ```
 my-neon-lib
-├── addon.node
-├── build.rs
-├── Cargo.toml
 ├── lib
 │   └── index.js
+├── crate
+│   ├── build.rs
+│   ├── Cargo.toml
+│   ├── index.node
+│   └── src
+│       └── lib.rs
+├── Cargo.toml
 ├── package.json
-├── README.md
-└── src
-    └── lib.rs
+└── README.md
 ```

 ## Redesigned CLI

-The long-term goal of the `neon` CLI should be to go away and be replaced by a pure `cargo` plugin, allowing developers to work entirely with a cargo-based workflow.
+As described above, the long-term goal of the `neon` CLI is to go away and be replaced by a pure `cargo` plugin, allowing developers to work entirely with a cargo-based workflow.
 When Cargo supports the necessary extension hooks to implement this functionality as a plugin, we can deprecate `neon` and move to `cargo` proper.
+In the meantime, `neon` should be as similar in UI and behavior to `cargo` as possible, to ensure a smooth transition.
+(In particular, it's important to have a plausible path to the `cargo`-based workflows being not only functionally equivalent, but _equally or more ergonomic_ to `neon`.
+Otherwise, developers will not be willing to make the transition.)

 ### `neon new`